TUM-DSE/research-work-info/README.md

    * Guided research
    * Interdisciplinary Project (IDP)

-**Note:** As part of BSc/MSc thesis, you need to submit a thesis.
-Whereas, as part of Guided research/IDP, you need to submit a report.
+**Note:** As part of your BSc/MSc thesis, you will need to submit a *thesis* to the department.
+Whereas, as part of Guided research/IDP, you will need to submit a *report* to the chair.

 ## Where to start